 Taking a balanced, steady approach to activity counteracts the common tendency to overdo things.
 Keeping your activity levels within sensible limits avoids overly aggravating your symptoms and prolonging the recovery phase after the increased activity.
 You also know that if the activity is within your limits, you have a realistic chance of achieving the activity as planned.
 Understanding and accepting what your current abilities are helps you to plan ahead with more confidence.
 Everyone will have different limits and this may change over time.

 Energy management gives you awareness of your own sustainable ability levels which enables you to better plan the way that you use your energy, maximising what you can do with it.
-Over time, when your condition stabilises, you can try to very gradually increase your activities to work towards improvement.
+Over time, when your condition stabilises, you have the option of trying very gradually increase your activities to work towards improvement.

 Our Pacing for people with M.E. booklet is based on the practical experience and clinical practice of clinicians and therapists, and the feedback Action for M.E. has received from people with M.E.